Stan Humphries

-William Stanley Humphries (born April 14, 1965) is an American former professional football player who was a quarterback in the National Football League (NFL) for the Washington Redskins and San Diego Chargers..
-He played high school football at Southwood High School and college football at Northeast Louisiana (now named the University of Louisiana at Monroe).
-He was selected by the Redskins in the sixth round of the 1988 NFL Draft.
+William Stanley Humphries (born April 14, 1965) is an American former professional football player who was a quarterback in the National Football League (NFL) for the Washington Redskins and San Diego Chargers.
+He played college football for the Northeast Louisiana Indians and he was selected by the Redskins in the sixth round of the 1988 NFL draft.

 College career

 Playing for Northeast Louisiana (now Louisiana–Monroe), Humphries was quarterback on the team that won the 1987 NCAA Division I-AA Football Championship Game.
 In two seasons, Humphries passed for 4,395 yards and 29 touchdowns.
 He still holds the record for 300-yard passing games with eight.

 Professional career

 Washington

-Humphries was selected by the Redskins in the sixth round of the 1988 NFL Draft.
-He made his first pro start in 1990 in Phoenix against the Cardinals with regular starter Mark Rypien sidelined with an injury.
+Humphries was selected 159th overall by the Redskins in the sixth round of the 1988 NFL draft.
+He made his first professional start in 1990 in Phoenix against the Cardinals with regular starter Mark Rypien sidelined with an injury.
 Humphries went on to pass for 1,015 yards and three touchdowns in seven games in 1990.
 The following season, he won a Super Bowl ring with the Redskins as Rypien's backup.